weecology/lab-manual/Portal-Rodent-Trips.md

 * [Travel Authorization](http://www.wec.ufl.edu/resources/travel/Travel%20Authorization%201.2.pdf) - to be turned in prior to trip
 * [Travel Expense Report](http://www.wec.ufl.edu/resources/travel/Travel%20Expense%20Report%201.2.pdf) - to be turned in after trip
 * [P-card invoice record](http://www.wec.ufl.edu/resources/fiscal/Invoice%20Record.pdf) - to be attached to each p-card purchase
-* [Record of Volunteer Service](http://hr.ufl.edu/wp-content/uploads/forms/emp_relations/volunteer.pdf) - to be turned in prior to trip, for every volunteer whether or not they will be handling animals
+* [Record of Volunteer Service](http://hr.ufl.edu/wp-content/uploads/forms/emp_relations/volunteer.pdf) - to be turned in prior to trip, for every volunteer whether or not they will be handling animals (send to Caprice)
 * [Supervisor Checklist](http://webfiles.ehs.ufl.edu/jobduty.pdf) - also has to be done for each volunteer.
-This is where you declare if the volunteer will be handling animals or not
+This is where you declare if the volunteer will be handling animals or not.
+Or, do online INOP: https://connect.ufl.edu/ehs/occmed/pages/inop.aspx and mention to Caprice in your email that you did this.
+Volunteer will need a UFID: to get one for non-UF student, email Caprice with name, address, date of birth.
 * [Animal Contact Form](http://webfiles.ehs.ufl.edu/ACForm.pdf) - only needed if volunteer will be handling the animals.
 Tetanus shot required.